Mozzy: Early life

 Mozzy grew up on 4th Avenue, in Sacramento's Oak Park neighborhood.
 His parents were not in his life, so he was raised by his grandmother Brenda Patterson-Usher, a Black Panther party member, who owned several homes throughout Oak Park.
-Mozzy attended Sacramento High School, but eventually dropped out and earned a GED.
+Mozzy attended Sacramento High School and American Legion Continuation School, but eventually dropped out and earned a GED.
 He worked various local jobs until he decided to pursue his music career full-time in 2010.
+In a 2017 interview with CivilTV, Mozzy stated that he used to walk around his neighborhood with a hoodie over his head out of embarrassment as to not be noticed by his neighbors and peers.
+He later states that this was his motivation to pursue music full-time.